4 Intrepid American Female Newspaper Publishers of the 1800s

 Jovita Idár (1885 – 1946) was a Mexican-American journalist and activist who grew up a large family dedicated to improving the lives of the Latino community in Laredo, Texas and beyond.
 Clever and imaginative as a girl, Jovita loved to study and adored writing — especially poetry.

 She earned a teaching certificate in 1903 and went to work in nearby Los Ojuelos.
-Her Mexican-America students were forced into poorly equipped, segregated classrooms.
+Her Mexican-American students were forced into poorly equipped, segregated classrooms.
 There weren’t enough chairs and desks for them; even basics like paper and pencils were in short supply.
 Jovita found it extremely frustrating and wondered if she could help the schools more as a journalist.

 Jovita’s father published a newspaper called La Crónica, a strong voice for Mexican-Americans in Texas.
 Jovita joined the paper and went undercover to expose the horrendous living and working conditions of Mexican-American laborers.
 She discovered the power of the printed word to create social change.